-The federal government is by far the largest employer in the United States, with about two million employees.
+The federal government is by far the largest employer in the United States, with about 2 million employees.
 Whether you’re exploring careers, thinking about a career change, or evaluating job options, it can make sense to consider a government job.
 Many federal jobs offer a good salary, employee benefits, and a retirement plan, and qualified applicants are in high demand for many positions.

 Review Federal Job Salaries